martinbenj/Easy-Data/README.md

 ## Deletion (singular)

-Deleting a single object uses the [deleteObjectOfType: withAttribute: equalTo:] method.
+Deleting a single object uses the [deleteObjectOfType:(id) withAttribute:(id) equalTo:(id)] method.
 This deletes an object that has a field equal to the specified value.
 Returns the deleted object.

 Example: